HyrumHansen/math4610/task9.md

 ```

 ### Question 6:
 The Gauss-Seidel method has a faster rate of convergence than does the Jacobi iteration technique.
 One reason is that when approximating the x vector, once a single component in x has been calculated it is used in the current approximation.
-In other words, while the Jacobi method only uses information from the kth approximation for the k+1th approximation, Gauss-Seidel computes the k+1th approximation as soon as a single x component form the k+1th approximation is available.
+In other words, while the Jacobi method only uses information from the kth approximation for the k+1th approximation, Gauss-Seidel computes the k+1th approximation as soon as a single x component from the k+1th approximation is available.

 ### Sources:
 [https://en.wikipedia.org/wiki/Gauss%E2%80%93Seidel_method](https://en.wikipedia.org/wiki/Gauss%E2%80%93Seidel_method)